oh-jon-paul/awesome-i18n/readme.md

 > A curated list of i18n tools, i18n libraries, localization software, localization programs and translation management systems.

+If you want to add something just modify [readme.md](readme.md) file and wait for merge ☺️ We don't use any weird scripts, simple, useful list with great content!
+Enjoy!

 ## 📦 Contents